calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 ### Who am I?

-My position
+My background
-Practical battle experience
+* 7 years teaching ICT and Computing in secondary schools - Practical battle experience
-Weaker on cutting edge research and theory
+* 10 years as a senior developer in central London across a range of domains
+* My weakness is _cutting edge research_ and _teaching theory_
+    * I will be working towards this throughout the year

-My own ideas for how to teach computing
+I have my own ideas about how to teach computing
-* multiple languages at once
+* Multiple languages at once
+* Freedom (self direct-ish)/project based
-* unittests
+* Unit tests
-* pair programming (talking about code and collaborating)
+* Pair programming (talking about code and collaborating)
-* version control
+* Version control
-* Freedom/project based (unsuitable for lower school)
+But this course is not about my _opinions_ about my preferred teaching methods, it is about critically developing your own subject pedagogy knowledge.

 ### Who are you?

 TASK: 120 second summary
 * Rough background (education, work)
-* PGCE, 7-14 or SchoolDirect
+* Course: PGCE, 7-14 or SchoolDirect?

-Side-note: Computing students and mindset compared to other subject practicitions that could feel trapped
+<sub>side-note: Computing teachers mindsets - compared to other subject practitioners - feel trapped</sub>

+The burden of learning to teach - the _expert beginner_ Primary->Secondary->Uni->Carear1Employment1->Carear2Employment2->Retraining->Carear2Employment1

 ### Mini survey

-Thumb-up-o-meter
+Visual Thumb-up-o-meter
 * Multiple programming languages (to an autonomous level)
 * Version control
 * Linux